Why We Race

 Join the Fight

-PPMD’s mission is to end Duchenne muscular dystrophy, a fatal genetic disorder that slowly robs people of their muscle strength.
-Those with Duchenne are truly in a race against time as their muscles deteriorate further each day.
-When you join Mitchell’s Run thru Rockford, a Race to End Duchenne, you are supporting PPMD's vital work in advancing research, care, and advocacy to help those with Duchenne live longer, stronger lives.
+Parent Project Muscular Dystrophy's (PPMD) mission is to end Duchenne muscular dystrophy, a fatal genetic disorder that slowly robs people's muscle strength.
+Those with Duchenne are in a race against time as their muscles deteriorate further each day.

 Over the past 20 years, MRTR has included over 10,000 participants, 1,000 volunteers, and several thousand spectators, raising over $1,000,000.
-Mitchell’s Run Thru Rockford has been designated by Classic Race Management as “One of the Premier Running Events in West Michigan”.
+Classic Race Management has designated Mitchell's Run Thru Rockford as "One of the Premier Running Events in West Michigan."

 Mitchell Peterson, age 23, attending MRTR 2018.
 Mitchell was diagnosed with Duchenne shortly before his 3rd birthday.

-The goal of MRTR 2019 is to raise additional funding to be donated to PPMD in honor of Mitchell and the dozens of other children with Duchenne from West Michigan (Tyler, Alec, Kyle, Brody, Chase, Jared, Nathan, Markie, Ben, Nicholas, Lucas, Colin and many more).
+MRTR raises additional funding for PPMD in honor of Mitchell and the dozens of other children with Duchenne from West Michigan.

-PPMD fights to end Duchenne.
-All research through Parent Project Muscular Dystrophy is directed and focused on Duchenne and Becker muscular dystrophy.
-Duchenne is a fatal genetic disorder that slowly robs people of their muscle strength.
-PPMD fights every single battle necessary to end Duchenne: They accelerate research, raise community voices to impact policy, demand optimal care standards, ensure every family has access to expert healthcare providers, cutting edge treatments, and a community of support.
-They invest deeply in treatments for this generation of Duchenne patients and in research that will benefit future generations.
+All research through PPMD focuses on Duchenne and Becker muscular dystrophy.
+Duchenne is a fatal genetic disorder that slowly robs people's muscle strength.
+PPMD fights every single battle necessary to end Duchenne: They accelerate research, raise community voices to impact policy, demand optimal care standards, and ensure every family has access to expert healthcare providers, cutting-edge treatments, and a community of support.
+They invest deeply in treatments for this generation of Duchenne patients and research that will benefit future generations.
 Their advocacy efforts have secured hundreds of millions of dollars in funding and won two FDA approvals.